apache/flink/docs/content/docs/try-flink/write_flink_program_with_sql.md

 Now try a [Top-N](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/sql/queries/topn/) query to find the 10 most popular games.

-Top-N queries identify the N smallest or largest values ordered by columns and is useful when you need to identify the top N items in a stream, or the bottom N items in a stream.
+Top-N queries identify the N smallest or largest values (as ordered by some attribute of the table), and are useful when you need to identify the top (or bottom) N items in a stream.

 ```sql
 SELECT game_name, proctime, viewer_count